hvdb/simple-aznpmrcs/README.md

 You do need to have a 'default' npmrc in which you have the npmjs registry set.
 If you haven't, you can add this: `npm_config_registry=https://registry.npmjs.org ` before each npx command.

+*note: It currently only works if your feed is 'project scoped' organization scoped will fail.*

 ### Create

 For creating a NPMRC a few parameters are required: